awslabs/aws-mobile-appsync-sdk-js/tutorials/react-offline-realtime-todos/README.md

 import SubscribeTodos from './GraphQLSubscribeTodos';
 ```

-It is recommended to initiate the subscription inside of the `componentDidMount()` lifecyle method of the `<Todos />` component like so:
+It is recommended to initiate the subscription inside of the `componentDidMount()` lifecycle method of the `<Todos />` component like so:

 ```javascript
 class Todos extends Component {